 Vibration is yet another contributing factor to light bulb failure.
-You may see this in wobbly ceiling fans or areas where a wall or building vibration is frequent.
+You may see this in wobbly ceiling fans or in locations where a wall or building vibration is frequent.
 For example, in homes within close proximity to railroad tracks, the vibrations caused by passing trains can shake lightbulb filaments, weaken connections, and cause bulbs to fail long before their normal life expectancy.

 If such situations are unavoidable, try a rough-service duty light bulb.
 These bulbs have a plastic coating on the surface that is designed to prevent the bulb from shattering if the bulb explodes, but they are also quite good at taking a beating from vibrations because they have a heavy duty filament.